hindlet/EPQ_Raytracer/README.md

-### This is the artifact for my EPQ project on the evolution of lighting models in computer graphics
+### This is the artifact for my EPQ project on the evolution of lighting and rendering in computer graphics

-- It features implementations of the following models:
+- It features implementations of the following systems:
-  - Phong
+  - Phong shading
-  - Blinn-Phong
+  - Blinn-Phong shading